ecomfe/echarts-stat/README.md

 		...
 	];
 	```
-* order - `number`, the order of polynomial.
+* `order` - `number`.
+The order of polynomial.
 If you choose other types of regression, you can ignore it

 ##### Return Value

-* myRegression - `Object`, Including points, parameter, and expression.
+* `myRegression` - `Object`.
+Including points, parameter, and expression.
 For Example:

 	```js
 	myRegression.points = [